Last Updated on 21/06/2025

 c.
 Social Media Marketing

-It involves engaging the audience through highly targeted content/campaigns via Instagram, Facebook, LinkedIn, and TikTok.
+It involves engaging the audience through highly targeted content and campaigns on Instagram, Facebook, LinkedIn, and TikTok.

 d.
 Email Marketing

-Though one of the oldest digital strategies, it is still considered one of the strong ways to nurture leads and keep relationships with customers intact.
+Although one of the oldest digital strategies, it remains one of the strongest ways to nurture leads and maintain strong customer relationships.

-Of course, all these tools have their own particular benefits, but the magic happens when integration occurs.
+Of course, all these tools have their particular benefits, but the magic happens when they are integrated.
 The integrated elements in a holistic marketing strategy come together to ensure that at every touchpoint, consumers have a seamless experience with a company.

-For instance, a clothing company runs a social media ad campaign announcing a new product while emailing their loyal customers exclusive discounts.
+For instance, a clothing company runs a social media ad campaign announcing a new product while emailing its loyal customers exclusive discounts.

-These social media platforms have become indispensable for any kind of business in present times.
-With billions of active users over each platform, no other channel promises such reach and engagement.
+These social media platforms have become indispensable for businesses in today’s times.
+With billions of active users on each platform, no other channel promises such reach and engagement.

 However, being there itself is not enough.
-Brands should be really cognizant of creating content that would attract viewers’ attention, tell a story, and create engagement.
+Brands should be particularly mindful of creating content that captures viewers’ attention, tells a compelling story, and fosters engagement.

-One that has recently gained speed and steam is UGC, or user-generated content.
-By engaging the customers in voicing their experiences with the brand, a business will thereby build trust and authenticity.
+One that has recently gained momentum is UGC, or user-generated content.
+By engaging customers in voicing their experiences with the brand, a business can build trust and authenticity.

 Analytics also play a crucial role in social media marketing.
 Platforms provide valuable data on user behavior, helping businesses identify what works and what doesn’t.
 This data-driven approach ensures resources are spent wisely and campaigns are continually optimized for better results.

 While digital is dominating the conversation, traditional methods remain super valuable.
-Print ads, direct mail, and event sponsorships offer unique opportunities to reach very specific audiences.
+Print ads, direct mail, and event sponsorships provide unique opportunities to target specific audiences.

 For example, a local business that sponsors a community event gets to directly expose its target demographic to its brand, building goodwill and recognition.